annefou/metos_python/_episodes/02-formats.md

 reference systems.
 We won't discuss more about this format in this lesson and use it only for printing information from our shapefile.

-In our previous example, we could call `geometry.ExportToWkt()` directly and get the very same information because our shapefile contains points only.
+In our previous example, we could call `geometry.GetPoint()` directly and get the very same information because our shapefile contains points only.
 Using the method `Centroid()` with polygons or lines would return a point only representing the centroids of the polygons or lines.

+#### Shapefile with Points

 We can then plot these locations on a map; as there were too many locations, we only plot locations of type `city`:

 ~~~